-Cultural Emergency Fund Projects
+Cultural Emergency Fund - Projects

 Following the war of 2021, HOPE initiated its Cultural Emergency Fund.
 Through this fund we can support a wide variety of initiatives set up by local artists and teachers to help children who are suffering the consequences of war and destruction.
 In times of great loss and emotional devastation, we intend to tap into this fund to provide whatever is needed – whenever and wherever – to offer the children of Gaza some relief.

 Since October 2023 a large number of projects have started in Gaza and beyond.
-With the deepest respect for all our local team members, who always just keep going, on this page we would like to present to you all the projects that have taken place over the last year, or are still taking place today.
+On this page we would like to present to you all the projects that have taken place over the last year, or are still active today.

 General info

-It is now October 2024, and to date more than 16,700 children have been killed, and a similar number of children have been mutilated in Gaza.
+It is now December 2024, and to date more than 16,700 children have been killed, and a similar number of children have been mutilated in Gaza.
 Many young and promising talented people have been murdered.
 Through these actions, the world has robbed itself of something of vital importance.

 The image of the world we grew up with, a world that defended human rights, that world has now died itself.